ja-klaudiusz/TurboCoolStack/README.md

 </h1>

 <h2 align="center" style="border-bottom:0px">
-  Multi-Platform App Development Kick-Start
+  Multi-Platform App Development Kick-Start powered by Turborepo
 </h2>

-**TurboCoolStack** 🚀 provides a solid starting point for building applications across different platforms, integrating Electron, React, and Tailwind CSS for a streamlined development process.
+**TurboCoolStack** 🚀 provides a solid starting point for building applications across different platforms, integrating Turborepo, Electron, React, and Tailwind CSS for a streamlined development process.
 This setup is engineered for those looking to efficiently develop desktop, and in the near future, web and mobile applications with a consistent quality and streamlined workflow.

 ## 📁 Workspaces Overview